quixio/quix-streams/docs/state-management.md

 # State management

 Your code may get restarted multiple times.
-An user intervention (like manually stopping and starting) or runtime error could cause your application to terminate.
+A user intervention (like manually stopping and starting) or runtime error could cause your application to terminate.

 !!! note

-	When using the Quix SaaS, the platform automatically detects the problem and restarts the underlying service in an attempt to recover from the fault.
+	When using the Quix Platform, the platform automatically detects the problem and restarts the underlying service in an attempt to recover from the fault.

 Due to the code being run in memory, each time a deployment restarts, internal variables will be reset.
 For example, if you were to calculate the count of the elements in the stream, this counter would get reset on each restart.
 The counter would then start at the default value not knowing what was the last known value in the state of the previous run before program terminated.

-Quix Streams has state management built in to allow values to be used and persisted across restarts of a given deployment.
+Quix Streams has state management built in to enable values to be used and persisted across restarts of a given deployment.
 Quix Streams persists your state using your filesystem at the moment.
-We have plans to bring you different type of state stores in the future.

 !!! note

-	When using the Quix Saas, the platform provides your replicas with a shared state store when enabled.
+	When using the Quix Platform, the platform provides your replicas with a shared state store when enabled.

 ## Usage

-To use the library’s state management feature create an instance of `LocalFileStorage`, then use the available methods on the instance to manipulate the state as needed.
+To use the library’s state management feature, create an instance of `LocalFileStorage`, and then use the available methods on the instance to manipulate the state as needed.
+For example:

 === "Python"